 On the way back to Heraklion don´t miss the chance to explore the Lassithi Plateau.
 Getting through is really time-consuming (do not underestimate it!), but it is very rewarding.
 With multicoloured plains decorated by windmills, sleepy villages and dozens of tiny cosy monasteries spread over the plateau - this part of Crete has its own unique character.

 Even though Crete has long become a popular tourist destination, the island has so much to offer aside from mass tourism.
-As a matter of fact, it is one of our favourite places on this planet – we do love Crete holidays!
+As a matter of fact, Crete is one of our favourite places on this planet!